-Mongolian blue spots, also known as congenital dermal melanocytosis, lumbosacral dermal melanocytosis, slate gray nevus, or dermal melanocytosis, are a type of birthmark that is flat and blue or blue-gray in appearance.
-It usually appears at the base of the spine, buttocks, upper back, or shoulders.
-Some babies may have it at birth, whereas some may develop it within the first few weeks of life.
+Mongolian blue spots, also referred to as congenital dermal melanocytosis, slate gray nevus, dermal melanocytosis, or lumbosacral dermal melanocytosis, are a type of birthmarks having a flat, blue or blue-gray appearance.
+These spots appear at the base of the spine or in the areas of the upper back, buttocks, or shoulders.
+Some babies may have these spots from birth, while others may develop them a few weeks later.

-Read this post to know more about the causes, symptoms, diagnosis, treatment, and prognosis of Mongolian blue spots in babies.
+This post explains the various causes, signs and symptoms, diagnosis, treatment methods, and prognosis of Mongolian blue spots in babies.

 What Causes Mongolian Blue Spots In Babies?

 Mongolian blue spots or Mongolian spots appear due to the collection of melanocytes (pigment cells) in the skin’s deep layer.
 Entrapment of melanocytes in the dermis (deep layer of skin) usually occurs during embryonic development, and they fail to reach the epidermis (superficial layer of the skin).
 Melanocytes make skin pigment called melanin.
-Thus, the accumulation of these cells could result in the development of bluish or bluish-graymarks, known as Mongolian blue spots, on the skin (1).
+Thus, the accumulation of these cells could result in the development of bluish or bluish-gray skin pigmentations or marks, known as Mongolian blue spots, on the newborn skin (1).

 Extensive spots might indicate inborn errors of metabolism and vascular pathologies (2).
 However, in most cases, Mongolian spots are benign.

 The birthmark tends to be more common in people with Asian, Native American, Hispanic, East Indian, and African ethnicities.
 It was originally believed to have been present only in those of Mongolian descent, hence the name.

 Mongolian blue spots are not painful and do not cause any serious symptoms for the babies.
 Parents may notice the following features of Mongolian blue spots (3).